-(Conen and Lewis, 1991).
-Therefore carrying out dryland research is usually very expensive and time consuming due to the travelling required from one location to another.
-It is also dependent on annual weather changes (Mahalakshimi et al., 1990), which are usually very unreliable.
-Since shortage of water is a chief cause of variation and low yields in wheat yields in these areas, it is desirable to predict the likely effects of variation in rainfall.
+and time consuming due to the travelling required from one location to another.
+It is also dependent on annual weather changes (Mahalakshmi, Bidinger and Rao, 1990), which is usually very unreliable.
+Since shortage of water is a chief cause of variation and low wheat yields in these areas, it is desirable to predict the likely effects of variation in rainfall.
 Development of a simulation model for predicting the performance of the crop in actual marginal area would reduce costs of carrying out dryland.
 Simulation is defined as a numerical technique for conducting hypothetical experiments on mathematical models describing the quantitative behaviour of dynamic systems (Hillel, 1977; Ritchie and Otter, 1985).
 Crop simulation models that accurately predict yield in semi-arid areas would provide appropriate tool for economical testing, screening evaluating the productivity of wheat in semi-arid areas.
-But before theses models can be used, they must be validated using data from field experiments (Asadi and Clemente, 2001).
-Complex models that need extensive input data are undesirable in many applications and it may be preferable to develop less detailed models that are easy to handle, requiring limited data that is readily available or measurable, and which might better serve the practical needs of the breeder.
+But before these models can be used, they must be validated using data from field experiments (Asadi and Clemente, 2001).
+Complex models that need extensive input data are undesirable in many applications and it may be preferable to develop less detailed models that are easy to handle, requiring limited data that is readily available or measurable, which may better serve the practical needs of the breeder.

-In dryland research, the number of costly, multi-treatment, multi-location, time-consuming field trials can be substantially reduced by crop simulation as crop models can quantify the magnitude and variability in response to various management strategies and weather scenarios.
-Once developed models could have the ability to account for stress on plant growth, each day, during the season; however, they should be designed for heterogeneous areas since various field conditions such as soil water and other in-season stresses affect variability in crop yield.
-In dry land research, the number of costly, multi-treatment, multi-location, time-consuming field trials can be substantially reduced by crop simulation as crop models can quantify the magnitude and variability in response to various management strategies and weather scenarios.
+In the dryland research, the number of costly, multi-treatment, multi-location, and time-consuming field trials can be substantially reduced by crop simulation as crop models can quantify the magnitude and variability in response to various management strategies and weather scenarios.
 Once developed models could have the ability to account for stress on plant growth, each day, during the season; however, they should be designed for heterogeneous areas since various field conditions such as soil water and other in-season stresses affect variability in crop yield.
 To achieve the ultimate goal of sustainable cropping systems, variability must be considered both in space and time because the factors influencing crop yield have different spatial and temporal behaviour.